Motorcycle Accident Lawyers

 Additionally, your case largely hinges on the police report drawn up by law enforcement at the scene of the accident.
 Still, video and photographic evidence and witness statements can help recall and corroborate the events.
 Our law firm has the resources to consult with expert witnesses who can inspect the scene of the accident and create a reconstruction of the crash.

 What are common motorcycle accident injuries?

 A motorcycle accident can result in severe injuries and death for the rider.
-In almost every case, you’ll need a personal injury lawyer to assist with your insurance claim and a potential civil lawsuit.
+In almost every case, you’ll need an injury lawyer to assist with your insurance claim and a potential civil lawsuit.

 Motorcycle accident victims often suffer the following injuries:

 - Bone fractures

 - Organ damage and internal bleeding